Julia sets with Ahlfors-regular conformal dimension one: Obstructions of branched coverings

-A continuous map $f:S^2 \rightarrow S^2$ is a {\it topological branched covering} if it is locally $z \mapsto z^d$ for some integer $d>0$ under suitable local coordinates.
-A point $x \in S^2$ is a {\it critical point} of $f$ if $f$ is not locally injective at $x$.
-The {\it critical set} $\Crit(f)$ of $f$ is the set of all critical points, and its forward orbit $P_f:=\bigcup_{k=1}^\infty f^{\circ k}(\Crit(f))$ is the {\it post-critical set}.
-If $P_f$ is finite, we call $f$ a {\it \pcf}branched covering.
 For a \pcf branched covering $f$, a finite set $A \subset S^2$ is called a {\it set of marked points} if $f(A) \cup P_f \subset A$.
 Every element $a\in A$ is called a {\it marked point}.
 We say that $\TmapA$ is \pcf branched covering {\it with a set of marked points $A$}.
-When the set of marked points $A$ is understood, we simply call $\TmapA$ a branched covering, and we add more adjectives when they need to be recalled or specified.
+When the set of marked points $A$ is understood from the context, we simply call $\TmapA$ a branched covering, and we add more adjectives when they need to be recalled or specified.